NUnit: Extensions

-FireBenchmarks is an addin able to record execution time of unit tests and generate XML, CSV, XHTML performances reports with charts and history tracking.
-Its main purpose is to enable a developer or a team that work with an agile methodology to integrate performance metrics and analysis into the unit testing environment, to easily control and monitor the evolution of a software system in terms of algorithmic complexity and system resources load.
+FireBenchmarks is an addin that can record execution time of unit tests and generate XML, CSV, and XHTML performances reports with charts and history tracking.
+Its purpose is to help a developer or a team that work with an agile methodology to integrate performance metrics and analysis into the unit testing environment, to control and monitor the evolution of a software system in terms of algorithmic complexity and system resources load.

 NUnit.Forms is an expansion to the core NUnit framework and is also open source.
 It specifically looks at expanding NUnit to be able to handle testing user interface elements in Windows Forms.
 As of January 2013, Nunit.Forms is in Alpha release, and no versions have been released since May 2006.

 NUnit.ASP is a discontinued expansion to the core NUnit framework and is also open source.
 It specifically looks at expanding NUnit to be able to handle testing user interface elements in ASP.NET.